rbschaaf/CPSC-219-Project/ReadMe.txt

 Unit Tests:
-The JUnit tests are located in the test file within the zip folder.
+The JUnit tests are located in the test folder within the zip folder.